AntoJohn000/Devops/README.md

-# Devops
+# DevOps with Docker
-Documentation on devops course
+Documentation on Devops course

 **Exercise 1.1**: Getting started